This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 These mini churros will disappear as soon as you make them.
 They taste just like the churros I remember getting from street vendors as a kid living in Peru.
 I used to hope that there’d be a churro cart at my school bus stop when I got out of school each day.
 The carts had little gas-fired deep fryers on them.
 The vendor would squeeze out the batter into the hot oil, and in minutes (and after a sprinkling of cinnamon sugar) you had a hot treat that you could not stop eating.

 If you follow this blog you know I like a little kick in everything, even my snacks.
 So I was tempted to add just a bit of cayenne to the sugar mixture.
-But since I made these treats for Anita to share with her co-workers, I resisted the temptation.
+But since I made these treats for my wife to share with her co-workers, I resisted the temptation.
 I doubt I’ll be as strong the next time I make them, which will be very, very soon.

 - Preheat oven to 350 F.